dsdanielpark/open-interview/README.md

 ## Features

-- **Automatic Q&A Generation:** Create technical interview questions and answers from job descriptions and resumes.
+- **Automatic Q&A Generation:** Create technical interview Q&As from job descriptions and resumes.
-- **Document Creation:** Generate Word documents (.docx) with the interview Q&A.
+- **Automatic Document Creation:** Generate Word documents (.docx) with the interview Q&As.
-- **Audio Files:** Convert Q&A into audio files for listening practice.
+- **TTS/STT Audio Files:** Convert Q&As into audio files for listening practice.
 - **Customizable Parameters:** Adjust settings like job position, interview type, language, and sentence length.

 <br>